Pori Drwy Stori summer term Booklist

 William Bee loves trucks.
 A lot.
 In fact, he loves them so much, he has written and illustrated this amazing guide to giant vehicles of all kinds.
 Children will return to this book again and again.

-George Szirtes, Illustrated by Tim Archbold
+Author: George Szirtes Illustrator: Tim Archbold

 How To Be a Tiger is the first collection for younger children by multi-award-winning poet George Szirtes - and it's a treat that will make little ones laugh, think and wince.